zntheory/itu-bds-sdse/lessons/06-git-basics/S-ssh-and-github.md

 **Yes, please?** Ensure that you will remember it: Once lost, it cannot be recovered, and you'll just have to replace your SSH key pair with new ones.

 When typing in your passphrase, you will not see any characters being typed --- that's just security by obscurity.
+It will still take your input.

 Afterward, it will prompt you to type in the same passphrase again...